Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

 Unpack file
    :ref:`Unpack <pack-unpack-data>` the file packed into the current blend-file to external ones.
 Unlink data-block ``X``
-   Clears the link, :kbd:`Shift-LMB` to set the users to zero allowing the data to be fully deleted from the blend-file.
+   Clears the link. :kbd:`Shift-LMB` to set the users to zero allowing the data to be fully deleted from the blend-file.

 Sometimes there is a :ref:`list <ui-list-view>` of applied data-blocks